How To Address Poor Performance in the Workplace

 Let’s get started.

-What is poor performance?
+What is the meaning of poor performance?

 In the workplace, poor performance is when an employee fails to meet the basic goals and expectations of their position.
 Poor employee performance can be job-related or it can be behavior-related.